 - JPEF poll: 4th Perceptions Poll shows high support for teachers, including increased compensation

 This year, Duval County Public Schools led a community conversation about our aging facilities for public schools and the need for a new source of revenue for massive updates, repairs and construction.
 The Duval County School Board passed a request to place a referendum on the ballot so that voters can decide on a half-penny sales tax to create more revenue for school facilities.
-The measure stalled in City Council, which declined to place it on a ballot, and the School Board sued.
+The measure stalled in City Council in 2019, which declined to place it on a ballot, and the School Board sued.
 Right now, the City Council has taken the issue up again with more support, but the coronavirus crisis has led City Council to cancel its meetings.
 Meanwhile, the Legislature approved a requirement that any new sales tax revenue be shared on a per-student basis with charter schools.

 - Education Dive: Years of inadequate funding have left many school facilities neglected